There are a few Sun Peaks camping options for those who wish to set up a tent or park their RV or trailer at or near beautiful Sun Peaks Resort.

 • And of course, Canada’s Alpine Village with a variety of restaurants shops, tours and other summer activities

 In the fall of 2016, a new, NHL sized skating rink with an in-ground refrigeration system, was built where Sun Peaks previously offered a converted parking lot (#4) for tents, campers and RV's.
-The new Sun Peaks camping area is now a little further away from the village, in the #5 parking area (P5) which is just across from Stone's Throw and Settler's Crossing (close to the Morrisey Express chairlift).
+And with the Village Walk townhouse complex being built where camping was moved to in 2016, the new Sun Peaks camping area is now very close to the village and chairlifts, in the #2 parking area (P2) which is just before the Sun Peaks Day Lodge (click for Sun Peaks Camping village map.)

 - A picnic table at a gravel base site in summer

-- Access to potable water and washrooms 24/7 from mid-May to end of October
+- Access to potable water via the east and west end of the nearby Annex

 - Max. of 4 people aged 16 and older, or 8 people if 4 are 15 or under.
 At least one person needs to be a responsible adult and the maximum stay is 7 nights